 Volunteer National Police Certificates

-A Volunteer National Police Certificate, (VNPC) lists an individual’s criminal and WA traffic court outcomes and pending charges that are deemed discloseable at the time of application.
+A Volunteer National Police Certificate (VNPC) contains a list of a person’s disclosable court outcomes and pending charges from all Australian police jurisdictions.
+This may include traffic and certain juvenile convictions as well as non-police prosecuted matters.
 The certificate is only available to registered volunteer organisations and can only be used for volunteering within Western Australia.

-If an application was made more than 15 working days ago, if you are experiencing problems submitting an application or if you have received a VNPC and wish to report an error, you can email us at email@example.com .
+If an application was made more than 15 business days ago, if you are experiencing problems submitting an application or if you have received a VNPC and wish to report an error, you can email us at email@example.com.

 If you have submitted a volunteer check or need further information please read through our VNPC Frequently Asked Questions.

 To register for the program, Volunteer Organisations must:

 - be incorporated, or have relevant legal status if a non-government group;

 - be a parent body, not a sub-branch with volunteers working within Western Australia*; and

 *If a volunteer group is part of an organisation with a number of branches throughout WA (churches, service organisations, sporting clubs, etc.) then only the central office should register.